-Like conventional hearing instruments, the Ponto System has the ability to work with FM systems, a telecoil accessory, direct audio input, and Oticon Medical Streamer and EduMic.
+Like conventional hearing instruments, the Ponto System has the ability to work with FM systems, EduMic and Connectivity devices.
 These options should be considered for paediatric fittings, especially for school-aged children who could benefit from additional assistance in the classroom.